CDaniaN/waterconservationappdraft/README.md

 # Project by: Jennah Kanan,  Dania Nasereddin, Jahnvi Panchal

+To view the live project, [click here!](https://waterconservationappdraft.vercel.app/)

+Running this code locally will result in errors since we're keeping the API keys secret.

 ## Make sure to have Node JS installed

 # To run the code: